-“The original hotel (colloquially referred to as ‘The Classic House at Akasaka Prince’), opened in 1955, was located in the former Kitashirakawa Palace, built in 1930 as the residence of Yi Un, the last crown prince of Korea*.
-Designed by Kozo Kitamura, the then-head of the Ministry of the Imperial Household Imperial Works Bureau Engineering Department, it would become surrounded by high-rise buildings that sprang up in huge numbers during the rapid redevelopment in the years following World War II.
+“The original hotel (now formally referred to as ‘The Classic House at Akasaka Prince’), the second ‘Prince’ hotel in Tokyo, opened in 1955.
+It was located in the former Kitashirakawa Palace, the former estate of Prince Yi Un, the last crown prince of Korea*.
+The property would later become surrounded by high-rise buildings that sprang up in huge numbers during the rapid redevelopment in the years following World War II.

 – Press release, Seibu Holdings, Inc., June 2015

 “On the quieter side and surrounded by trees is the small and elegant Akasaka Prince Hotel.
 The Akasaka Prince Hotel is only 10 minutes by car from the Tokyo Air Terminal and 30 minutes from Tokyo International Airport (Haneda).
 This hotel is located on a hill overlooking the famous Akasaka district …”